Leadership of Wellbeing in Education

 Subjects taught

 The M Ed in Leadership of Wellbeing in Education programme will take place over the course of four semesters (two academic years) with the taught components taking place mainly in Year 1.
-Modules will be taught in a blended format (face-to-face and online) and are as follows:
+The programme will be scheduled on evenings and on Saturdays.
+As part of the programme, participants will attend one residential weekend in Delphi Adventure Resort, Leenane, Connemara, Co.
+Galway.

 Entry requirements